snyamars/kismatic/docs/disconnected_install.md

 Once the relevant options in the plan file have been set, and the local repository and local registry have been stood up, you are ready to perform the disconnected installation.

-At this point, you can run `kismatic install apply` to initiate the installation.
+At this point, you can run `kismatic apply` to initiate the installation.

 ## Upgrading your cluster
 Before performing a cluster upgrade, you must: